The True Identity of Yashar’al

 Priestly Lineage and Torah Preservation: Lemba (South Africa, Zimbabwe)

-Strongly identified with the Lemba people of Southern Africa (primarily South Africa and Zimbabwe), the tribe of Lewi (Levi) is linked to the priestly blessing:
+Strongly associated with the Lemba people of Southern Africa—primarily in South Africa and Zimbabwe—the tribe of Lewi is linked to the unique priestly role in preserving the Torah and teaching righteousness to the nation.

 “Let thy Thummim and thy Urim be with thy qadosh one… They shall teach Ya’aqob thy judgments, and Yashar’al thy Torah…”